 Want to surprise everyone at your next picnic or get-together?
 Bring a jar of grilled pickles.
 Everyone will want to know how you did it.
 You don’t have to admit how easy it is.
 The pickles do get a little char flavor, but not much.
 They still taste like, well, dill pickles, but with just slightly less crunch.
 The grilled red onions do add a nice light onion flavor.

 These jarred grilled pickles are good for 5 days.
-And don’t feel like you have grill only spears.
+And don’t feel like you have to grill only spears.
 Sliced pickles or even whole pickles can be grilled just as well.
-If you don’t want to grill the pickles but still want a hint of grilled flavor, just grill some red onion and then add that to a jar or pickles and refrigerate overnight.
+If you don’t want to grill the pickles but still want a hint of grilled flavor, just grill some red onion and then add that to a jar of pickles and refrigerate overnight.

 - 1 (26 ounce) jar dill pickle spears